How to sell your home and make a faster, more profitable sale

 Working with the zinsser scoring tool

-Work in small manageable sections of the wall.
 With the Zinsser scoring tool, work in gentle circular motions right over the wallpaper.
 See the video below for the proper technique.
+Work in small manageable sections of the wall.
 Don’t apply too much pressure, as you don’t want to damage the underlying wall surface.
-The scorer creates tiny holes in the paper, allowing the solution to permeate through to dissolve the wallpaper glue.
+The scorer will put tiny holes in the paper, allowing the solution to permeate through and dissolve the wallpaper glue.

-Starting at the top, work off a corner of the wallpaper, then pull down with both hands using equal pressure.
+Starting at the top, pry off a corner of the wallpaper, then pull down with both hands using equal pressure.

 After you have removed the wallpaper, you may have to scrape off the backing with the putty knife.
 Repeat this technique for each section of wallpaper.

-When all else fails, try using a wallpaper steamer.
-I've used a wallpaper steamer only once, and it was a lot of work, but it was an oversized steamer, much too heavy for me.
+When all else fails, go out and rent a wallpaper steamer!
+I've used the wallpaper steamer method twice.
+It was a lot of work, but it was an oversized steamer, much too heavy for me.

-This is a two-person job, as you must steam and strip at the same time.
-You can rent a steamer from your local home supply or hardware store, but if you have wallpaper in every room that needs to come down, it might be worth buying your own steamer.
-You can buy affordable steamers at Amazon.com.
+This can be a two-person job, as you must steam and strip at the same time.
+Rent a steamer from your local home supply or hardware store, but if you have wallpaper in every room that needs to come down, it might be worth buying your own steamer.
+Look for affordable steamers at Amazon.com.

 Wear goggles and gloves while operating a wallpaper steamer.
 You can burn yourself!